brihijoshi/academic-kickstart/content/author/admin/_index.md

 I am mostly interested in working in Machine Learning, NLP and their applications for creativity.
 I am passionate about CS + X (Interdisciplinary) Research where X={Math, Creativity, Social Sciences}.

+_I am currently looking for Research Internships for Summer 2020 (3 months, May-July) in these areas.
+Feel free to contact me if we have common research interests._

 I am currently interning with the Computational Social Science Team at [Snap Research, LA](https://research.snap.com/), where I am working on improving representation learning for event-centric long-form documents.
-At IIIT Delhi, I am currently working with [Prof. Tanmoy Chakraborty](https://www.iiitd.ac.in/tanmoy) in the [ Laboratory for Computational Social Systems (LCS2)](http://lcs2.iiitd.edu.in/), where I am exploring machine learning methods to capture user behaviour in OSNs such as _Twitter_ and _Reddit_.
-I also worked with [Prof. Timothy Scott Moyers Jr.](http://www.timmoyers.com/) in the Interdisciplinary Lab for Interactive AV Development (ILIAD Lab) on data sonification and building tools for creative AI for Music.
+At IIIT Delhi, I am working with [Prof. Tanmoy Chakraborty](https://www.iiitd.ac.in/tanmoy) in the [ Laboratory for Computational Social Systems (LCS2)](http://lcs2.iiitd.edu.in/), where I am exploring machine learning methods to capture user behaviour in OSNs such as _Twitter_ and _Reddit_.
+I have also worked with [Prof. Timothy Scott Moyers Jr.](http://www.timmoyers.com/) in the Interdisciplinary Lab for Interactive AV Development (ILIAD Lab) on data sonification and building tools for creative AI for Music.

 Apart from pursuing my academic interests, I am mostly working for upliftment of women in technology.
 I co-lead the Delhi chapter of [Women Who Code Delhi](https://www.womenwhocode.com/delhi), which is an organisation that works towards diversity and inclusion of women in tech.

 I absolutely love singing and composing music.
 I've tried my hands at 3 instruments (and I plan to master some, explore more).
 Check out my SoundCloud profile for some late night amateur pieces!